jmurty/xml4h/README.rst

 xml4h: XML for Humans
 =====================

-xml4h is an :ref:`ISC licensed <license>` library for Python to make working with XML a human-friendly activity.
+xml4h is an ISC licensed library for Python to make working with XML a human-friendly activity.

 This library exists because Python is awesome, XML is everywhere, and